20-MINUTE READ · By Tina Arnoldi on February 21, 2018

 Task 12: Check for n-grams

 Rationale: Huh?
 That was my response too when I first heard of them.
 Adalysis states that n-grams analyze the instances of a word or phrase across all query data.
-In AdWords, you can easily glance at the terms that triggered an ad so you can analyze word performance throughout your search queries.
+In Google Sheets, you can easily glance at the terms that triggered an ad so you can analyze word performance throughout your search queries.
 Much easier than a single instance at a time.

 In the below account, you can see the word wiki is one of the terms used along with primary search terms (which have been grayed out since this is client data).
 When I hover over the word wiki (bottom left), I see searches where wiki was included and that one of the primary target keywords with the word wiki resulted in 39 conversions.
 The word wiki with other phrases in the account did not result in conversions so I may want to pause those words and focus on the phrase that does result in conversions.